 An injury or illness can happen to us at any time.
 Keeping up with monthly payments can prove challenging if you were to experience illness or injury resulting in disability.
 This is where mortgage disability insurance can come in.
 It covers your mortgage payments if you cannot work due to illness or injury.

 Aside from the above question, new homeowners often ask questions such as: Is mortgage life insurance mandatory in Ontario?
 Is mortgage insurance mandatory in Canada?

-In Ontario and the rest of Canada, mortgage insurance is required if you want to get a mortgage.
+In Ontario and the rest of Canada, mortgage insurance (mortgage default insurance) is required if you want to get a mortgage with less than a 20% down payment.
 Lenders like Loans Canada will not issue you a home loan without it.

 If you can pay the total amount for your house outright, you will not require a mortgage and therefore you will not require mortgage insurance.

 Can you get a mortgage without life insurance?